manuroag/manuroag.github.io/_news/announcement_3.md

 related_posts: false
 ---

-This personal website has just launched today!
-It will be constantly updated in the following weeks. :vial:
+This personal website is under active development.
+Content will be updated frequently—please check back soon for research highlights and new projects. 🧪💻